-Náboj Online is a competition designed primarily for teams consisting of high-school students.
-Any team must consist of at most five members.
-There are three categories: Junior, Senior and Open.
+Náboj is a team competition for high school students.
+Teams consist of four or five members.
+The members of any single team come from the same school.
+There are two competition categories: Juniors and Seniors.
 The Junior category members should not be students of the graduation class and the class preceding the graduation class (in England the graduation class is Year 13 or equivalent).
 The Senior category teams may consist of high school students of any age.
-All members of the team must be from the same school.
-Teams competing in the Open category are not restricted by age, school or student status.

-Schools or teams can enroll for participation on the competition website until the registration end date or reaching the full capacity, whichever comes first.
+Schools can enrol for participation on the competition website until the enrolment closing date or reaching the full capacity, whichever comes first.
 All necessary information on the dates, numbers of registered teams and overall competitor capacity is available on the respective website.
 Upon enrolment, the team chooses the competition site.
 Competing abroad is not allowed.
-The enrolment takes place in two rounds: During the first round, each school may enroll any number of teams, but only the first two teams in each category are accepted into the competition (unless full capacity has been reached), all further teams are put on the waiting list.
-During the second round, which starts two weeks before the competition, also the third and the fourth enrolled teams for each school in each category are accepted (unless full capacity has been reached).
-The registration ends three days before the competition.
+The enrolment takes place in two rounds: During the first round, each school may enrol any number of teams, but only the first team in each category is accepted into the competition (unless full capacity has been reached), all further teams are put on the waiting list.
+During the second round, which starts two weeks before the competition, also the second and the third enrolled teams for each school in each category are accepted (unless full capacity has been reached).
+The enrolment ends one week before the competition.
 If, at that time, full capacity has still not been reached and the waiting list for given competition site is not empty, all remaining teams are accepted so that the fourth enrolled team for each school is accepted, then the fifth one, the sixth one etc., until full capacity is reached or waiting list is empty.
 Exception in every country and category is granted to the schools which reached the first three places in the national rankings in the previous year of Náboj: Such schools have also their second enrolled team (in the respective category) accepted in the first round of enrolment.

 In every category wins the local team that solved the highest number of problems.
 Should several teams solve the same number of problems, the winner is determined on the basis of the highest ordinal number of problems solved.
 If two or more teams have the number equal, the second highest ordinal number of the problems solved determines the winner etc. In case of teams having the same set of problems solved, the winning order is determined depending on the time of submitting the solutions.
 If this time is equal, the order is determined depending on the time of submitting the last but one problem etc. The same method is applied to determine the order of the rest of the teams.
 The same principles are used when determining the national and international results.

-The contestants are expected to compete honestly and to comply with the rules.
-These rules are obligatory for all teams participating in the competition Náboj Online.
-By its registration the team confirms that they have read and understood the rules, and that they will comply with them during the competition.
+These rules are obligatory for all participating teams regardless of the competition location.
+By its registration the team confirms that they have read and understood the rules, and that they will comply with them during competition.
 Failure to comply with the rules may result in disqualifying the team.